radam9/CS50W/README.md

 ## Final Project requirements:
+- [x] Your web application must be sufficiently distinct from the other projects in this course, and more complex than those.
 - [x] Your web application must utilize at least two of Python, JavaScript, and SQL.
 Used:
 	- [x] Python [Django, Django Rest Framework, Django-filter]
 	- [x] Javascript [amCharts 4]